 Rudolfuv kamen, Mariina vyhlidka

 The special Rudolf Lookout and Mary’s Cliff are also must-see attractions in the Bohemian Switzerland National Park.
 It is worth a good hike between the two lookout points to keep your feet warm before climbing the stairs.
-Between the vertical sandstone towers, you will again have to move forward through ladders and stone steps.
+You will have to move forward through ladders and stone steps between the vertical sandstone towers.

 At both lookout points, you will find a tiny wooden house.
-If you have to make a choice due to lack of time, you may want to look at Mary’s Rock, as it is perhaps the more famous and beautiful one- though that is subjective.
+If you have to choose due to lack of time, you may want to look at Mary’s Rock, perhaps the more famous and beautiful one- though that is subjective.

 Opening hours and prices